compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonChatRolesPlugin.md

 ---

 # PatreonChatRolesPlugin
-Plugin to change chat color of players and optionally add name prefixes or postfixes for them.
+Plugin to change chat color of players, add player icons, and optionally add name prefixes or postfixes for them.
 It is advised to use square brackets for name prefixes/postfixes, since it is not possible to join with them normally.

 Please see [this page](../assettoserver-hub/user-groups) for general information on user groups.